Tuesday, 20 December 2016

 At the one or two places where he wasn’t barred

-The photo of his wife still sits on the TV
+The photo of her still sits on the TV

 He used to take her dancing and a little romancing

-Now he sits in his shorts, tuned to cable TV sports
+Now he sits in his shorts, tuned to TV sports

 Watching re runs of last weeks’ fight.